RANGMANG is an RGB controller based on the ATmega128 microcontroller, Programmed with serial communication.

 | A01 | D00 | R200 | G050 | B100 | S001 | E120 | M010 |

 To address a module, simply follow the method below.
-For example: Address 2 → CH=02 Address 34 → CH=34 After sending the command, the module will respond and operate according to the specified address.
-Please note: Valid addresses range from 01 to 98.
+For example: Old address 1 New Address 2 → CH01=02 Old address 23 New Address 47 → CH23=47 Important: After programming, all modules have an initial default address of 01.
+Therefore, during the first addressing, the old (current) address is always 01.
+Addressing format: CH old address = new address For example: CH01=03 After changing the address, the module will respond using its new address.
+For example, if the new address is 03, the module will reply to: New Address=03 Please note: Valid addresses range from 01 to 98.
 Address 99 is a shared address that applies to all modules.
-Therefore, each module will respond and act to its assigned address (between 01 and 98) as well as to the shared address 99
+Therefore, each module will respond and act to its assigned address (between 01 and 98) as well as to the shared address 99.